 At the heart of Lean Manufacturing are signals, visual boards or other types communication which enable the workers and supervisors to manage and react to information.
 Not only do these devices and systems share information, they project and even drive behavior.
 By having the factory “talk back to us” we are provided information even if we didn’t know we needed it.

 Many organizations give little thought to the value of Visual Factory.
 Yet if you consider the importance of being able to get information easily and instantly, giving way to the ability to react quickly, you will find the lack of visual controls is debilitating.
-An example of the link in these two principles is the speedometer and gas pedal.

 The first level of Visual Factory is a passive display of information.
 Think “Thermometer”.
 This gage should instantly tell you the temperature.
 But using the information is key.
 Think “Thermostat”.